Najam10/waybar/README.md

 This is my waybar config, it works with Sway WM and also Hyprland.

-Place Waybar folder into .config/ and re-launch waybar.
+Place "waybar" folder into .config/ and re-launch waybar.